 In a world dominated by visual imagery, artists need the right skills, reflexive approaches and attitudes of critical enquiry to work as effective professionals.

 Studying art will help develop your creative talents and allow you to engage in a wide range of art practices, developing skills across a broad range of disciplines.
-The University of Wales offers both undergraduate and postgraduate courses in this area.
+The University of South Wales offers both undergraduate and postgraduate courses in this area.

 If you are a creative individual and can demonstrate artistic flair, then studying Art may be the perfect fit for you and your future career.